deltachat/deltachat-pages/_posts/2017-12-21-34c3-and-other-news.md

 ## Sessions on 34C3

-Yes - Autocrypt and Delta Chat is on the _34th Chaos Communication Congress_ in Leipzig, Germany.
+Yes - Autocrypt and Delta Chat are on the _34th Chaos Communication Congress_ in Leipzig, Germany.

-If you want to know more about these projects or you want to get involved, we would be very glad to see you there.
+If you want to know more about these projects or if you want to get involved, we would be very glad to see you there.

 The concrete events are: